Optimizing Fuel-Constrained UAV-UGV Routes for Large Scale Coverage: Bilevel Planning in Heterogeneous Multi-Agent Systems: EXPERIMENT DESIGN

-\item \textbf{Central manager:} The final element of the system design is the centralized system manager.
-Based on the input scenario, this manager solves a fuel constrained vehicle routing problem using the proposed bi-level optimization framework to generate separate routes for the UAV and UGV.
-Then the manager communicates with the UAV and the UGV, assigns respective tasks to them to begin the surveillance.
-The manager continuously monitors their progress by collecting the positional data of the vehicles from motion capture system.
-The UGV runs on an open loop control and stops on its assigned stop locations on the route.
-While the central system enforce an feedback control on the UAV to navigate it correctly and make a successful landing on the UGV during recharge.
+3) \textbf{Central manager:} The final component of our system is a centralized manager.
+This entity employs our bi-level optimization framework to generate individual routes for the UAV and UGV, based on the input scenario.
+It communicates with and assigns tasks to both vehicles to initiate surveillance.
+The manager uses a motion capture system to continuously track their progress.
+The UGV, which operates on an open-loop control, halts at designated locations.
+Meanwhile, the UAV is guided by the central system's feedback control to ensure accurate navigation and successful recharging landings on the UGV.

-\item \textbf{Experiment scenario:} The experiments were conducted in the Robotics and Motion Lab at the University of Illinois Chicago.
+4) \textbf{Experiment scenario:} The experiments were conducted in the Robotics and Motion Lab at the University of Illinois Chicago.
 The lab has a designated flight area equipped with a motion capture system that serves as a reference for the position of reflective markers placed on the quadrotor and the ground vehicle.
 This enables real-time localization of the robots during the experiment.
-The positional data of the vehicles can be obtained at a rate of 100 Hz, with a latency of less than 9 ms. A mission scenario was created by selecting 12 different points over an area of $4 m \times 4 m $ for the UAV, a road network was designed for UGV and a fuel constraint was introduced by limiting the UAV's flight time in a single recharge (endurance limit).
-For this experimental setup the endurance limit was setup to be 50 seconds, the UAV and UGV speed was 0.20 m/s and 0.15 m/s respectively This required the UAV to visit the UGV at regular intervals for recharging in order to complete the mission.
-However no real recharging took place, it was only hypothesized that UAV gets recharged instantly when it lands on the UGV.
+The positional data of the vehicles can be obtained at a rate of 100 Hz, with a latency of less than 9 $ms$.
+A mission scenario was created by selecting 12 different points over an area of $4 m \times 4 m $ for the UAV, a road network was designed for UGV and a fuel constraint was introduced by limiting the UAV's flight time in a single recharge (endurance limit).
+For this experimental setup the endurance limit was setup to be 50 seconds, the UAV and UGV speed was 0.20 $ms^{-1}$ and 0.15 $ms^{-1}$ respectively.
+This required the UAV to visit the UGV at regular intervals for recharging in order to complete the mission.
+However no real recharging took place, it was only hypothesized that UAV got recharged instantly when it landed on the UGV.
 The UGV road network was also designed to be challenging, with the farthest points on the mission requiring the UAV to operate near its maximum endurance limit, thus testing the robustness of the proposed framework.